BerkeleyAutomation/CloudRobotics_tutorial/README.md

 ```
 Then it means you need to start Docker Desktop and wait until the Docker Deskop window shows that it has started.

 **Note: You do not have to run Steps 3 and 4 as we have already set them up.
 They are included below for completeness as they are required when using ROS2**

+Configure AWS.
+This requires credentials and will be provided to you during the tutorial.

 3. Make a workspace and build it